Key takeaways:

 Get acquainted with five essential concepts and SaaS architecture best practices:

-Cloud computing was fueled with the release of Amazon Web Services back in 2002, and for more than 20 years, businesses have been leveraging cloud infrastructure.
+Cloud computing was fueled by the release of Amazon Web Services back in 2002, and for more than 20 years, businesses have been leveraging cloud infrastructure.

 In some resources, you may find the cloud vs SaaS comparison.
 But it’s not quite correct.